 This section uses a structural model to assess the role of our empirical findings, and in particular the role of inflation expectations, for the macroeconomic adjustment process to shocks.
 The analysis employs an off-the-shelf DSGE model with search-and-matching in the labor market.
 While we thus do not purport to provide a model more sophisticated than conventional searchand-matching models, we do explicitly allow for inflation expectations to affect nominal wage growth expectations.
 To capture our finding that consumers' inflation expectations are affected by publicly available information, we also allow for sticky information in inflation expectations similar to Mankiw and Reis (2002).
-The model is calibrated to match key features of the US economy in early 2022, when our survey was conducted; the reaction of our respondents' inflation expectations to information treatments; and our three main empirical facts:25
+The model is calibrated to match the reaction of our respondents' inflation expectations to information treatments and two of our main empirical facts:23